aye-ron98/UserGuide/docs/index.md

 # Introduction

-Hello 👋, this guide will walk you through the steps for a proper set up of your Visual Studio Code application for your programming career.
+Hello 👋, this user guide will walk you through the steps for a proper set up of your Visual Studio Code application for your programming career.
 The aim is to introduce you to basic functions that are essential for staring your first project!

 ## Intended Users

-This documentation guide is intended for beginner developers who are intending to set up their first project and publish it to GitHub.
+This user guide is intended for beginner developers who are intending to set up their first project and publish it to GitHub.

 ## Prerequisite Knowledge